DamT0wn/saathiya-mind-connect/OAUTH_SETUP.md

 ## Step 8: Test the Authentication

-1. Open your browser to `http://localhost:8082`
+1. First, test with the debugging page: `http://localhost:8082/test-oauth.html`
+2. Check browser console for any errors
+3. Then test the main app: `http://localhost:8082`
-2. Click "Sign In" in the navigation
+4. Click "Sign In" in the navigation
-3. Test the Google OAuth flow
-4. Verify that you can sign in and sign out successfully
+5. Verify that you can sign in and sign out successfully

 ## Security Notes